dougie181/mcrm-frontend/README.md

 nvm ls
 nvm install node
 ```

-#### Installing VS Code
+nstalling VS Code

 	1. Download Visual Studio Code from the official website.
 	2. (Optional) Install Command Line Tools:
 	•	Open VS Code, press Cmd + Shift + P (Mac) or Ctrl + Shift + P (Windows) to open the Command Palette.
-	•	Search for “shell command” and select Install 'code' command in PATH.
+	•	Search for “shell command” and select Install ‘code’ command in PATH.

-This allows you to open VS Code directly from the terminal using ```code .```
+This allows you to open VS Code directly from the terminal using code ..

-### 2. Downloading source code
+2. Downloading source code

-#### Create folder to store repository
+Create folder to store repository
 From within a Terminal session

 ```bash